Social welfare

 Greek Council for Refugees Visit Website

 The law provides access to social welfare for beneficiaries of international protection without drawing any distinction between refugees and beneficiaries of subsidiary protection.
-Beneficiaries of international protection should enjoy the same rights and receive the necessary social assistance according to the terms that apply to nationals, without discrimination.[1]
+Moreover, beneficiaries of international protection should enjoy the same rights and receive the necessary social assistance according to the terms that apply to nationals, without discrimination.[1]

 Types of social benefits

-Family allowance: Family allowance is provided to families that can demonstrate 5 years of permanent, uninterrupted and legal stay in Greece.[3]
+Housing allowance: Housing allowance is provided to families that can demonstrate five years of permanent, uninterrupted and legal stay in Greece.[4]
 As a result, the majority of beneficiaries of international protection are excluded from this benefit.

-Student allowance: Furthermore, beneficiaries of international protection are excluded by law from the social allowance granted to students, which amounts to €1,000 annually.
-According to the law, this allowance is provided only to Greek nationals and EU citizens.[6]
+Student allowance: Beneficiaries of international protection are excluded by law from the social allowance granted to students, which amounts to €1,000 annually.
+According to the law, this allowance is provided only to Greek nationals and EU citizens.[7]

-The guaranteed minimum income (ελάχιστο εγγυημένο εισόδημα),[8] formerly known as Social Solidarity Income (Κοινωνικό Επίδομα ΑλληλεγγύηςKEA”, established in February 2017 as a new welfare programme regulated by Law 4389/20169).[9]
-The guaranteed minimum income is € 200 per month for each household, plus €100 per month for each additional adult of the household and € 50 per month for each additional child of the household, was intended to temporarily support people who live below the poverty line in the current humanitarian crisis, including beneficiaries of international protection.[10]
+The guaranteed minimum income (ελάχιστο εγγυημένο εισόδημα),[9] formerly known as Social Solidarity Income (Κοινωνικό Επίδομα Αλληλεγγύης “KEA”, established in February 2017 as a new welfare programme regulated by Law 4389/20169).[10]
+The guaranteed minimum income is € 200 per month for each household, plus €100 per month for each additional adult of the household and € 50 per month for each additional child of the household.
+It is a necessary safety net to combat the effects of poverty and prevent social exclusion.[11]

-Uninsured retiree benefit: Finally, retired beneficiaries of international protection, in principle have the right to the Social Solidarity Benefit of Uninsured Retirees.[11]
+Uninsured retiree benefit: Retired beneficiaries of international protection, in principle have the right to the Social Solidarity Benefit of Uninsured Retirees.[12]
 However, the requirement of 15 years of permanent residence in Greece in practice excludes from this benefit seniors who are newly recognised beneficiaries.
 The period spent in Greece as an asylum seeker is not calculated towards the 15-year period, since legally the application for international protection is not considered as a residence permit.
+According to GCR’s knowledge, uninsured recognized refugees are asked to provide a recent certificate from the competent consulate of their country, officially translated and legally certified proving whether they receive any pension from their country of birth.
+This certificate is impossible to obtain since refugees are persecuted and can not address any diplomatic authority of their country of origin.
+In case they address the diplomatic authority of their country of origin they are at risk of revocation of their refugee status.

 The granting of social assistance is not conditioned on residence in a specific place.